-Go straight back on track, eat keto foods and don’t weigh your self.
+Go straight back on track, eat low in carbs foods and don’t weigh your self.
 The temporary weight gain is because when you are eating more carbs, your body retains more water.

-Try finding out what caused you to give up the keto diet and make some fat bombs to control your cravings.
-If you have trouble sticking the keto diet alone, consider joining my Keto for Accelerated Fat Loss Community.
+Try finding out what caused you to give up the diet and make some fat bombs to control your cravings.
+If you have trouble sticking to it alone, consider joining my Keto for Accelerated Fat Loss Community.

 I am vegan/vegetarian, can I still do a ketogenic diet?

-Do I need to workout on a keto diet to lose weight?
+Do I need to workout to lose weight?

 While some people have great success losing weight without working out, including some physical activity can be beneficial for your health.
 Moving your body will increase your body’s metabolism, and along with a nutrient-dense keto diet, you’ll see excellent results and keep the weight off for good.